 Since 1954, CALS has offered their students unique opportunities to study abroad via the CALS Exchange program.
-CALS students are able integrate themselves into a partner university abroad, taking classes and living alongside degree-seeking students.
+CALS students are able to internationalize their academic experience by integrating themselves into a partner university abroad, taking classes and living alongside degree-seeking students.
 The CALS Exchange programs are rooted in, and in many cases designed by, CALS faculty affiliated to an international academic institution or university department that complements your academic program.
 Students who have previously gone on exchange have found it to be a rewarding experience as it has added an international dimension to their degree, challenged them academically and facilitated the development of new skills, and enhanced their personal growth and self-confidence.

-This exchange program is suitable to nearly all CALS major, especially for undergraduate students majoring in Animal Science, Agricultural Sciences, Environment and Sustainability, Food Science, Landscape Architecture, or Plant Science.
+This exchange program is suitable to nearly all CALS majors, especially for undergraduate students majoring in Animal Science, Agricultural Sciences, Environment and Sustainability, Food Science, Landscape Architecture, or Plant Science.
+Wageningen offers a variety of courses.
 Students in majors outside of those recommended may also be able to participate, depending on your interests and academic needs.

 What is unique about this program?

 The distinct mission of Wageningen University & Research is "to explore the potential of nature to improve the quality of life."
 Both Wageningen University's research and education are highly acclaimed.
 The prominence and caliber in the field of life science and natural resources is affirmed by their high rankings as an institution.
-In the 2018-2019, Times Higher Education World University Rankings, Wageningen University was ranked 59th overall in the world.
-In 2016-17 QS University Rankings, Wageningen ranked #1 in Agriculture and Forestry, and #4 in Environmental Sciences.
+The Times Higher Education World University Rankings, ranked Wageningen University 59th overall in the world.
+In 2016-17 QS University Rankings, ranked Wageningen #1 in Agriculture and Forestry, and #4 in Environmental Sciences.

 What is unique about Wageningen?